gladiusio/gladius-wiki/gladius-node/maintain.md

 If you need help port forwarding or setting up a local ip lots of resources can be found by searching the Internet about router specific instructions

-For a full list of commands, please see the [gladius-cli](https://github.com/gladiusio/gladius-cli) repo
+For a full list of commands, please see the [gladius-cli](https://github.com/gladiusio/gladius-cli) repository